 December 4 & 5, 1913

-Blizzard of 1913 dumps 4 to 5 feet of snow in Golden, Arvada, Morrison, and Evergreen, the largest 24 hour and overall storm amounts on record for Jefferson County.
+Blizzard of 1913 dumps 4-5 feet of snow in Golden, Arvada, Morrison, and Evergreen, the largest 24 hour and overall storm amounts on record for Jefferson County.
 The death of pioneer resident John Bergen in Evergreen and the probable death of Golden dairyman John Klaassens are attributed to the storm.

-Prohibition goes into effect.
-Coors Brewery dumps its entire stock of beer (about 17,000 gallons) into Clear Creek.
+- Coors Brewery dumps its entire stock of beer (about 17,000 gallons) into Clear Creek due to prohibition.
 The Brewery adapts by making a non-alcoholic beer called Mannah and malted milk.

 June 3, 1917

 Buffalo Bill, who died January 10, 1917, is buried on top of Lookout Mountain near the current site of the Pahaska Tepee, built in 1921 as his museum.
 20,000 mourners attend.

 - Designed by Jules Jacques Benois Benedict, the Chief Hosa Lodge opens in Genesee Park as a restaurant and rest stop along U.S. Highway 40.